karma-runner/karma/docs/intro/03-how-it-works.md

 such that they can see which browsers and tests passed or failed.

 A browser can be captured either
-- manually, by visiting the URL where the Karma server is listening (typically `http://localhost:9876/`)
+- manually, by visiting the URL where the Karma server is listening (typically `http://localhost:9876/`),
-- or automatically by letting Karma know which browsers to start when Karma is run (see <a href="../config/browsers.html">browsers</a>)
+- or automatically by letting Karma know which browsers to start when Karma is run (see [browsers]).

 Karma also watches all the files, specified within the configuration file, and whenever any file changes, it triggers the test run by sending a signal the testing server to inform all of the captured browsers to run the test code again.